labsyspharm/harvardtissueatlas/_pages/curriculum.md

 [Head to SCIMAP website](https://scimap.xyz/){: .btn .btn-outline .btn-arrow }{:target="_blank"}
 {:.mb-5}

-## Data Visualization and Sharing – MINERVA and Scope2Screen
+## Data Visualization and Sharing

 Science succeeds as a collaborative process.
 In the adjacent fields of multiplex tissue imaging and digital pathology, there is need to both share processed and annotated results from imaging and incentivize open access to raw data.
-MINERVA and Scope2Screen are software tools developed at the LSP for image visualization and data sharing in accordance with FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
+MINERVA is a software tool developed at the LSP for image visualization and data sharing in accordance with FAIR (Findable, Accessible, Interoperable, and Reusable) principles.

 ### MINERVA